Back to Glossary

 X-Intercept

 The x-intercept is the point where a line, curve, or graph crosses the x-axis in a Cartesian coordinate system.
 It represents the value of the independent variable (typically denoted as "x") when the dependent variable (typically denoted as "y") equals zero.
-The meaning of x-intercept is significant in mathematics, physics, economics, and various fields where understanding the behavior of functions or relationships between variables is essential.
+The x-intercept meaning is significant in mathematics, physics, economics, and various fields where understanding the behavior of functions or relationships between variables is essential.

 Detailed Explanation